acmumn/website/content/events/sdc.md

 template = "post.html"
 +++

 Test your skills at designing and implementing software.
-Food included.
-Prizes for top finishers.

 <!-- more -->